Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Atria Senior Living Locations

-In June 2021, Atria Senior Living acquired Holiday Retirement, the third-largest operator of senior housing in the United States5.
-The move significantly expanded Atria's offerings to more than 400 communities across 45 states and seven Canadian provinces.
+Atria offers more locations than many other companies, including Oakmont and Benchmark Senior Living.
+In June 2021, Atria Senior Living acquired Holiday Retirement, the third-largest operator of senior housing in the United States.3 This evolution of Atria as a brand significantly expanded Atria’s offerings to more than 400 communities across 45 states and seven Canadian provinces.

 Seniors who are interested in a Holiday Retirement independent living community need to use the location search on the Holiday Retirement website.
-Seniors who are interested in independent living, assisted living, memory care, or a short-term stay at an Atria property need to use Atria's “Find a retirement community” webpage.
+Seniors who are interested in independent living, assisted living, memory care, or a short-term stay at an Atria property need to use Atria’s “Find a Community” resource.

 The courtyard at Atria at Cranberry Woods in Pennsylvania